 Feeling re-energized and with Kiyotaki (#35) not that far away I put my pack back on and pressed on.
 The rain had eased up a little while I was outside the Lawson but it was just a temporary respite.
 About 10 minutes later the skies opened up and it started coming down in bucket loads again.
 As I headed up the last final steep twisting stretch to the temple coming towards me was Das.
 She had managed to leapfrog me by quite a margin and I discovered she had done that as a result of two successive days of very long walks.
 Her plan today was to make it to Shoryuji (#36) and then continue on somewhere further towards a bus zenkonyado.
 I was not familiar with a bus zenkonyado but she seemed to be confident that it existed.
 In fact, it looked like she had really found her rhythm and was beginning to flow.
 At the rate she was now going I was quite sure she would continue to pull further further away.

 As I stood chatting to Das the rain intensified and even bigger bucket loads of rain started coming down.
 Not really sure if I would be seeing her again, I told Das to take care and the pair of us headed in opposite directions.
 If the rain had not been falling so incessantly I would have spotted the trail marker and not missed the turn which led to the main gate.
-I realized my mistake when I got to the top of the steep twisting section because to my left I could see a long flight of steps with what looked like the main gate right back down at the bottom.
+I realized my mistake when I got to the top of the steep twisty road because to my left I could see a long flight of steps with what looked like the main gate right back down at the bottom.
 I wanted to follow the correct protocol so I slowly went all the way down the wet stone steps, exited the gate and then stopped to take a photograph.

 As I was doing this I was joined by Inoue-san.
 I probably looked like a drowned rat but he always seemed to be immaculately turned out.
 He had really good quality gear and today he was in full rain gear and as usual, wearing his hat and looking every bit the walking pilgrim.
 I offered to snap him on his smartphone with the steps stretching up behind him.
 With that done, we bowed and went through the gate and up the steps on to the temple buildings.
 After my initial confusion over the main gate I forgot all about the ritual of washing my hands and mouth and headed straight for what I thought was the stamp office.
 What I thought was the stamp turned out to be the tsuyado.
 I recognized it as such because of photographs I had seen on someone's website.
 It was a great tsuyado.
 There was a main area at the front with a large table and many chairs, two separate tatami rooms on the side, a small kitchen and fairly large altar.
 It would have been a great place to stay.
 Not only that, the temple sat high up and commanded a great view too.

 I was joined by Inoue-san who was equally surprised with how good the tsuyado was.
 I was in no hurry to head back out into the rain so I got chatting to Inoue-san and learned a little more about him.
 I had met him several times since first meeting him on the way to Onzanji (#18) and slowly I had started to learn more about him.
 He was the same age as me and like me single.
 Unlike me he was going to return to a job after finishing ohenro.
 I had often watched how he prayed at the temples and he always took his time and always did everything with great care and that was something I really liked very much.
 Also, unlike many other pilgrims, he did everything quietly.

 Kiyotaki (#35) stands at the foot of a small waterfall and as a result of the damp conditions everything is covered in a dark green moss.
-The rain simply added to this damp mossy atmosphere and the pink cherry blossoms created a beautiful contrast.
+The rain on this day simply added to this damp mossy atmosphere and the pink cherry blossoms created a beautiful contrast.
 After managing to get through the prayer rituals and remaining reasonably dry in the process I headed to the stamp office.
 My stamp office encounter led me to consider referring to the stamps as scribbles from now on.
 This was not in anyway a reflection on anything the man in the stamp office had done, in fact quite the opposite.
 He did put what looked like a scribble in my stamp book but it was quite a magnificent looking scribble and I commented as such when he finished.
 I gave him a photograph I had chosen for him but decided to let him choose one he liked.
 I only intended for him to have one but he ended up with two and given how beautifully he had scribbled in my stamp book maybe I should have given him a third.

 I entered the Family Mart and found a quiet corner near the self service coffee machines to set down my things.
 When I pulled back the plastic bag I had wrapped around my ohenro bag water literally flowed out and created a puddle on the floor.
 The rain had gotten everywhere and looking inside I could see water in the bottom of my ohenro bag.
-My pack was also soaked because the water had gotten behind my pack cover but the contents were relatively safe because everything inside was also inside a large bin bag.
+My pack was also soaked because the water had gotten behind my pack cover but the contents were relatively safe because everything inside was inside a large bin bag.
 I emptied my ohenro bag of all it's contents and then poured the water out into a small wash basin nearby.
 The contents of my ohenro bag were thankfully in individual ziplock bags so everything was still nice and dry.
-Those extra bin bags from the 100 yen shop had more than proved their worth.
+The extra bin bags from the 100 yen shop had more than proved their worth.

 Before leaving the shop I was joined by another pilgrim I had met just a little earlier at Kiyotaki (#35).
 He was also booked into Tosa Kokumin Shukusha and he asked me how long I thought it would take for me to get there.
 I said about two to two and a half hours and he replied “Muri muri !!” which means “Impossible impossible !!”.
 What Mr Muri didn't know was that I enjoyed a physical challenge.
-I've climbed up and down Mt.
-Fuji twice in one day on several occasions and I've done other crazy challenges like run full marathon distances on 3 consecutive days just to prove to myself that I could do it.
+I had climbed up and down Mt.
+Fuji almost 30 times including a couple of double climbs and done all sorts of crazy running challenges.
+I was definitely up for the challenge.
+After giving a photograph to one of the staff and apologizing for the puddles I headed back out into the rain.

 I was carrying 18kg today after picking up a liter of water yesterday.
-I got my pack back on and tightened all the straps.
-After giving the photograph to one of the staff and apologizing for the puddles I headed back out into the rain.

-Mr Muri was just a few short steps behind me as we both headed on.
-The route was pretty straightforward and I was soon up to speed and putting distance between myself and Mr Muri.
+I tightened all the straps and headed on.
+Mr Muri was just a few short steps behind me and the route was pretty straightforward.
+I was soon up to speed and putting distance between myself and Mr Muri.
 Ahead of me I could see two more pilgrims who I slowly caught up and passed.
 I made a quick stop at a convenience store to pick up a few supplies and and then continued to push over the final 2-3km with the rain coming down like you wouldn't believe.
-Up the final 1km steep tight twisting road to Tosa Kokumin Shukusha there were literally torrents of water flowing back down the sides of the road.
+Up the final 1km steep tight twisting road to Tosa Kokumin Shukusha there were literally torrents of water streaming down the sides of the road.
 In places the water was inches deep and completely covered my feet.
 When I finally arrived at the front desk I was maybe a few minutes over 2 hours but the challenge had got me to my final destination far sooner than I would probably otherwise have managed.

 My feet were my main concern because when you push yourself hard your feet take a beating but my feet seemed to have survived the challenge.
-Compared to the first pilgrimage my choice of footwear – good quality hiking boots and toe socks – had helped prevent any serious problems.
-After a brief chat with one of my fellow pilgrims I got myself out of the the hot tub, dressed in warm clean clothes and back inside again.
-I put my wet clothes into the wash and then just sat looking out at the sky which had started to clear up.
-Everything felt great, as the sun came out a double rainbow appeared in the sky and I all but forgot that I had spent the past 10 hours or so in a constant downpour.
+Compared to the first pilgrimage my choice of footwear – good quality hiking boots and toe socks – had helped prevent any serious foot problems.
+After a brief chat with one of my fellow pilgrims I got myself out of the the hot tub, dressed myself in clean clothes and went back inside again.
+I put my wet clothes into the washing machine and then just sat looking out at the sky which had started to clear up.
+As the sun came out a double rainbow appeared in the sky and I all but forgot that I had spent the past 10 hours or so in a constant downpour.